scaui0/vocabulary_trainer/README.md

 4. Then you need to add some questions.
    A question is an object in the `quizzes` array.
    You need to add a `type` to each question.
-   Then you can add some more information which will be passed to the appropriate quiz type.
+   Then you can add some more information, that will be passed to the appropriate quiz type.

    There are four basic quiz types you can use: